 The best areas for shopping in Vienna are the following:

-Kohlmarkt is one of the most important shopping streets in the city where there are haute couture stores with world-famous brands such as Gucci, Dolce and Gabbana, Ferragamo etc. and luxury items from prestigious firms such as Tiffany and Cartier among others.
+Kohlmarkt is one of the most important shopping streets in the city where there are haute couture stores with world-famous brands.
+You will find here the most upscale brands such as Gucci, Dolce and Gabbana, Ferragamo etc. and luxury items from prestigious firms such as Tiffany and Cartier among others.

 In the Mariahilferstrasse you will find the typical fashion shops with conventional brands that you can find in the majority of European cities such as H&M, Mango, Zara etc. In this area, you can walk in a relaxed pace while enjoying a pleasant Viennese atmosphere, making a stop at some of the many cafés in the area.

-Naschmarkt is the most important street market in the city where you can buy all kinds of typical crafts of Vienna, as well as taste local street food from many street vendors that are distributed in its vicinity.
+Naschmarkt is the most important street market in the city where you can buy all kinds of typical crafts of Vienna.
+Moreover, you can taste here local street food from many street vendors that are distributed in its vicinity.

 To better organize your shopping in Vienna, remember that the business hours are from 9 a.m. to 8 p.m. from Monday to Friday and on Saturdays until 6 p.m.
 On Sundays both shopping centres and small shops are closed.

 More on Shopping in Vienna

 If you have more tips on shopping in Vienna, you know more traditional or typical products, other areas to go shopping or have any questions, write a comment.

 If you are visiting Vienna around the Christmas time, read our article Christmas Markets in Vienna – All You Need to Know.
 You’ll find here advice on best gifts to buy and best Christmas fairs in the city.